Local ‘BikeSafe’ co-ordinators may be issued with a password to access certain secure areas on the website. Such users must:

 Payments can be made by other means but may take longer to process and cleared funds must be available before provision of Your workshop can take place.
 You must discuss these other payment options with ‘BikeSafe’ Administration, The Motor Cycle Industry Association Limited (MCI), 1, Rye Hill Office Park, Birmingham Road, Allesley, Coventry, CV5 9AB.
-08444 151206 or 02476 408034 email@example.com
+02476 408034 or at the following email address firstname.lastname@example.org

 You must ensure that You have sufficient funds to make all payments to Us and take all reasonable steps to ensure that You pay Us the correct amount.
 You will at all times be liable for any payments that remain outstanding to Us.